Vehicular automation: SAE autonomy levels

-Level 0 refers, for instance, to vehicles which do not have adaptive cruise control.

-Level 1 and 2 refer to vehicles where one part of the driving task is performed by the vehicle advanced driver-assistance systems (ADAS) under the responsibility/accountability/liability of the driver.
+Level 0 refers, for instance, to vehicles without adaptive cruise control.
+Level 1 and 2 refer to vehicles where one part of the driving task is performed by the ADAS under the responsibility/liability of the driver.

-From level 3, the driver can conditionally transfer the driving task to the vehicle, but the driver must take back control when the conditional automation is no longer available.
-For instance an automated traffic jam pilot can drive in the traffic jam but the driver should take back control when traffic jam is over.

-Level 5 refers to a vehicle which does not need any (human) driver.
+From level 3, the driver can transfer the driving task to the vehicle, but the driver must assume control when the ADAS reaches its limits.
+For instance an automated traffic jam pilot can drive in a traffic jam, but otherwise passes control to the driver.
+Level 5 refers to a vehicle that can handle any situation.